Independent African news, markets, culture and politics.

 YEDC announces week-long power outage across Adamawa, Taraba

-A planned power outage is set to affect several communities in Adamawa and Taraba states in Nigeria, as the Yola Electricity Distribution Company (YEDC) undertakes major maintenance work.
-The week-long outage, scheduled to begin on December 1, 2025, and end on December 8, 2025, aims to improve power infrastructure and strengthen electricity supply in the region.
+A planned power outage will affect several communities in Adamawa and Taraba states, Nigeria, as the Yola Electricity Distribution Company (YEDC) undertakes major maintenance work.
+The week‑long outage is scheduled to begin on 1 December 2025 and end on 8 December 2025, with the aim of improving power infrastructure and strengthening electricity supply in the region.

-According to a statement released by YEDC, the maintenance work will be carried out by MBH Power Contractor at the 330/132 kV and 132/33 kV transmission station in Mayo-Belwa, Adamawa State.
-The project includes connecting a turn-in-turn-out 330 kV line, which is expected to enhance the stability and reliability of the regional power network.
-The Nigerian Independent System Operator (NISO) has confirmed the project’s details.
+According to a statement released by YEDC, the maintenance will be carried out by MBH Power Contractor at the 330/132 kV and 132/33 kV transmission stations in Mayo‑Belwa, Adamawa State.
+The project includes connecting a turn‑in‑turn‑out 330 kV line, which is expected to enhance the stability and reliability of the regional power network.
+The Nigerian Independent System Operator (NISO) has confirmed these details.

-During the maintenance period, electricity supply from both the Mayo-Belwa and Jalingo transmission stations will be unavailable, resulting in a total blackout in several areas.
-Communities expected to be affected include Jalingo, the Taraba State capital, as well as Zing, Lau, Mutum-Biyu, Mayo-Belwa, Jeda, Ganye, and Toungo.
+During the maintenance period, electricity supply from both the Mayo‑Belwa and Jalingo transmission stations will be unavailable, resulting in a total blackout in several areas.
+Communities expected to be affected include Jalingo, the capital of Taraba State, as well as Zing, Lau, Mutum‑Biyu, Mayo‑Belwa, Jeda, Ganye, and Toungo.

-The planned power outage is a significant development in the region’s efforts to improve its electricity infrastructure.
-With the maintenance work expected to enhance the stability and reliability of the power network, residents and businesses can look forward to a more consistent supply of electricity in the future.
-In the meantime, affected communities will need to make alternative arrangements for their power needs during the outage period.
+The planned outage represents a significant step in the region’s efforts to improve its electricity infrastructure.
+While the maintenance work is expected to enhance the stability and reliability of the power network, residents and businesses will need to make alternative arrangements for their power needs during the outage period.

 Scroll to Top